 As he squints through the lens of his camera at a stunning sunset over the Pacific, he reflects on recent events of his life.
 The arrival of Sheera Prasad, whom he must train is disturbing on multiple levels.
 As Lead Trainer at Halberstamm Leadership Group, it is his job to train her in the imprecise arts of organizational development, facilitation and instructional design.

 Clay has a lot of experience with all three, so he’s highly qualified for the challenge.
 But as is sometimes the case, it’s not his responsibilities that pose the problem; it’s the contextual realities in which life has served them up.
 Clay is confronting four dilemmas, three obvious and a third not.
-Taken together, these problems will pull him into life-changing conflict and some painful lessons we all confront sooner or later.

 Then there’s Clay’s third dilemma.
 What shall he do about the nagging feeling he has that she’s hiding something?
 He realizes his misgivings may not be fair or accurate.
 At the same time, they’re never far from his mind.
 And what about Clay’s final problem?
 What happens if he acts on his attractions, despite his better judgment?
 It’s not hard to see why Clay might be conflicted.